 - Cruising on the pleasant Perfume River, which divides the town in half

 - Cycling the countryside.
 Hue features some of the most beatiful lansdcapes from emerald green ride fields, river views, and white-sandy lagoons.
 These landscapes make cycling in Hue a must, even for leisurely rides, is exceptional here with gentle traffic and lovely country roads and village footpaths.

 - Mandarin homes—wooden relics from another time.
 Perhaps a bit too popular in recent years, it is nonetheless a rare, historic structure where one can also dine on delightful Hue favorites.

 - Kindergarten visit, a delightful experience especially with children.

-- Military tanks and cannon displayed in the Citadel.
-These are the only ones in the entire country, a surprise for most travlers who may pass through the entire country and never know the war took place.
+- Military tanks and cannon.
+These are the only few in the entire country, a surprise for most travelers who may pass through the entire country and never know the war took place.
 Look for scars of battle in the Citadel walls as well, Hue was the only city to experience fighting during the war.